blawson69/PurseStrings/README.md

 4. If you have multiple categories, you may add category headers by simply giving the category name its own line.
 5. Click the 'Save Changes' button.

-Here is an example GM Note for a small town merchant:
+Here is an example GM Note for a small town blacksmith Merchant:
 ```
 PurseStrings Inventory
 SERVICES